OlegGorj/kubernetes-aws-kops.terraform/README.md

 # kubernetes-aws-kops.terraform

- Example code for the Deploy Kubernetes in an Existing AWS VPC with Kops and Terraform
+ Project to test deployemnt of Kubernetes in AWS VPC using Kops and Terraform

  ## tldr